Data Centers in Constanța

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in the area are well-positioned to serve the Port of Constanța, one of the largest on the Black Sea.
-This supports the logistics, shipping, and trade industries that form the backbone of the local economy.
+Proximity To Key Business Districts: Data centers in Constanța are positioned to serve the Port of Constanța, one of the largest and most important ports on the Black Sea.
+This proximity is critical for logistics, shipping, and international trade companies that require low-latency connectivity for their operations.

 Natural Disaster Risk

-Constanța has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.9 out of 10 as of September 2025.
-While the overall threat is minimal, operators should engineer facilities to account for specific regional hazards.
+Constanța has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.9 out of 10, as of September 2025.
+While the general threat level is minimal, specific hazards should be considered for infrastructure planning and resilience.

 - Earthquake: 6.1/10